 During the stretch between Kilmahog and Strathyre the rain became gradually worse until the river beside the path was gushing like white water rapids.
 Thankfully there was a cafe to break up the journey at Stank, so I treated myself to a hot lunch, as much for morale as anything.
 I have discovered that my new phone is much less resistant to getting wet in the rain than my old one, so all thought of photos and videos had to be abandoned for the rest of the trip, which was a bit depressing.

 I was sitting down for a hot drink a few miles later feeling like Rutger Hauer at the end of Bladerunner, and was forced to confront the fact that there was a problem with the zip on my waterproof jacket.
-Luckily my ancient (and cheap) waterproof trousers were effective at keeping the lower part of me dry, but my top was soaked when I reached the dry confines of a B&B at Strathyre.
+Luckily my cheap and ancient waterproof trousers were effective at keeping the lower part of me dry, but my top was soaked when I reached the dry confines of a B&B at Strathyre.

 Positives of the trip were that I covered thirty miles over two days, which is twice as far as my last trip, so I am hoping that this is a sign of some recovery from my tick bite.
 I am also starting to feel more confident about backpacking on my own, although I need to build up my upper body strength again.